I’d been dreading the moment for eight years and four months, and the other day it happened.

 Sharon sometimes questions why she makes so much work for herself.
 ‘But, really, I wouldn’t have it any other way,’ she admits.
 ‘Kid aren’t kids for long, and all too soon they’re out in the big world.
 Why not light their road up with some magic along the way?’

-So, now you’ve heard all the sides to the argument I’d love to hear your thoughts – should you tell your children Santa isn’t real?
+So, now you’ve heard all the sides to the argument I’d love to hear your thoughts – how would you answer the question: ‘ Should I tell my children Santa isn’t real?’

 • have you read about the time we made handmade Christmas baubles to send to the grandparents?